 Prerequisites

-Learn more about how to install three.js
+Explore the official documentation page to learn about how to install three.js

 What is Three.js?

-As stated in the official GitHub page of the project, the goal of the Three.js project is to create a lightweight 3D JavaScript library with a very low level of complexity.
+As stated in the GitHub page of the project, the goal of the Three.js project is to create a lightweight 3D JavaScript library with a very low level of complexity.
 In other words, Three.js aims to make 3D graphics more accessible, especially considering that Three.js only requires a browser to run.

-To be more specific, Three.js allows you to create a 3D graphics project where you can modify elements in your browser and see visual feedback.
+To be more specific, it allows you to create a 3D graphics project where you can modify elements in your browser and see visual feedback.
 The library is currently built on top of a WebGL renderer, but it also supports WebGPU, SVG, and CSS3D renderers.

 If you are not familiar with these concepts, WebGL stands for “Web Graphics Library” and is a JavaScript API for rendering high-performance interactive 3D and 2D graphics.
-You can use WebGL in many web browsers without external plugins or libraries.
+You can use it in many web browsers without external plugins or libraries.

 Now, let’s see it in action!